munimrahman/express-mongo-crud/README.md

 Follow these instructions to get the project up and running on your local machine.

 ####Prerequisites
-Before you start, make sure you have the following installed:
+Before you start, make sure you have the following install:

 Node.js (https://nodejs.org/)
 MongoDB (https://www.mongodb.com/try/download/community)